Unit 16 - Task 1

 CAA

-The CAA plays a significant role in investigating incidents and accidents, providing recommendations to improve safety.
-As well as this, the CAA is tasked with issuing licenses to pilots, certifying aircraft, and ensuring that airlines and airports comply with national and international aviation regulations.
-By maintaining rigorous oversight and regulation, the CAA helps to ensure that air travel remains safe and efficient for passengers and operators alike.
+The CAA play a significant role in investigating incidents and accidents, providing recommendations to improve safety.
+The CAA is also tasked with issuing licenses to pilots, certifying aircraft, and ensuring that airlines and airports comply with national and international aviation regulations.
+By maintaining rigorous oversight and regulation, the CAA helps to ensure that air travel remains safe.
 The CAA was founded on April 1, 1972.

 • AAIB